- Why you need the right people and processes in place before making an acquisition.

 There are two ways to grow revenue: organically and acquisitively.

-Growing a business organically means investing in systems, new services or products, marketing endeavors, and people so that the company can grow slowly under its own steam.
-When we talk about acquisitive growth, we’re typically referring to growing the business through mergers or roll-up acquisitions.
+Growing a business organically means investing in systems, new services or products, marketing endeavors, and people so the company can grow slowly under its own steam.
+We typically refer to growing the business through mergers or roll-up acquisitions when discussing growth through acquisition.

 Still, the possibility of quickly growing a business through acquisitions is often a very attractive prospect for many acquisition entrepreneurs (AEs).
-But those AEs also need to be careful they don’t get lost in the excitement.
-Pursuing an acquisition can become a part-time job in its own right, which can lead people to become distracted from their existing operations.
+But those AEs also need to be careful not to get lost in the excitement.
+Pursuing an acquisition can become a part-time job in its own right, distracting people from their existing operations.

-In order to avoid this potential pitfall, we’re going to walk you through how to decide when to focus on acquiring a second business.
+To avoid this potential pitfall, we will walk you through deciding when to focus on acquiring a second business.

 To decide this, you need to answer two questions:

-1. Do You Have The Right People and Processes In Place?
+1. Do You Have The Right People and Processes?

 A company that is run by a team of leaders is much more effective and more likely to be able to support growth.

-By transitioning to a management-run company, where a team of leaders oversees the various divisions of a company, you are able to ensure that you have the right priorities, processes, and people to support growth.
+By transitioning to a management-run company, where a team of leaders oversees the various divisions of a company, you can ensure that you have the right priorities, processes, and people to support growth.

-At a management-run company, the leadership team will be the ones asking for more resources and designing the processes of the organization.
+The leadership team will ask for more resources at a management-run company and design the organization's processes.
 As a result, they’ll be the ones growing the company’s capabilities.

-Before any business owner begins thinking about growth through acquisition, they should ensure that they have the right people and processes in place to support growth.
+Before any business owner begins thinking about growth through acquisition, they should ensure they have the right people and processes to support growth.

-Imagine you have an HVAC company and you want to expand into plumbing.
-Whether you buy a plumbing business and roll it into your existing operation or build out a new plumbing division, you’re going to need people to oversee the work.
-If you don’t currently have the capacity to shift someone to manage this new plumbing division, then you should look at hiring someone new or redefining certain responsibilities.
+Imagine you have an HVAC company, and you want to expand into plumbing.
+Whether you buy and roll a plumbing business into your existing operation or build a new plumbing division, you will need people to oversee the work.
+If you don’t currently have the capacity to shift someone to manage this new plumbing division, you should look at hiring someone new or redefining certain responsibilities.

-You also need to ensure that the business has the necessary processes in place to support the additional workload and that everyone in the organization is adept in those processes.
+You also need to ensure that the business has the necessary processes in place to support the additional workload and that everyone in the organization is adept at those processes.

-These processes will vary depending on the type of business, but systems like payroll, collections, hiring, and onboarding should be well-defined enough that nothing gets missed when the company expands.
+These processes will vary depending on the type of business.
+Still, systems like payroll, collections, hiring, and onboarding should be well-defined enough that nothing gets missed when the company expands.

-Once you’ve built out the proper systems and instilled an effective leadership team, then you can move onto the second consideration.
+Once you’ve built the proper systems and instilled an effective leadership team, you can move on to the second consideration.

 2. Can You Effectively Allocate Capital?

 For example, if you take our imaginary HVAC company and its plumbing ambitions, you may be tempted to just buy a plumbing company and roll it into your existing operations.
-However, before you take that step you should first ensure that the company is able to support such an expansion.
+However, before taking that step, you should ensure that the company can support such an expansion.

-Let’s imagine you hire three plumbers each making $50,000 per year, including a tool allowance, and a manager making $80,000 per year.
+Let’s imagine you hire three plumbers, each making $50,000 per year, including a tool allowance, and a manager making $80,000 per year.
 That costs $230,000 per year.
-If the new plumbing division is able to earn the company $460,000 in gross profit then you have proven the company's ability to internally allocate capital at a comparable return to a leveraged acquisition.
+Suppose the new plumbing division can earn the company $460,000 in gross profit.
+In that case, you have proven the company's ability to internally allocate capital at a comparable return to a leveraged acquisition.

-Whenever you buy another business there is additional risk, leverage, debt, and more weighing over the company.
-If you are able to prove that you don’t need to buy a business to increase profits, then you should avoid buying that business.
+Whenever you buy another business, there is additional risk, leverage, debt, and more weighing over the company.
+If you can prove that you don’t need to buy a business to increase profits, then you should avoid buying that business.

-These elements – people and processes – are so important to a business’s growth that we built a whole training system around the concept.
+People and processes are so important to a business’s growth that we built a whole training system around the concept.
 The ACE Framework is specifically designed to bring an organization from owner-run to management-run.

 So When Do You Make An Acquisition?